reruo321/CPP-Self-Study/Online-Judges-CPP/_CPP-Strategy/README.md

 ## Rope
 **Rope**: Scalable string, string operations (concatenate, substr, ...) are almost independent of the length of the string

-NOTE: It is not from C++ STL library.
+NOTE: It is not from the C++ standard library.
 From SGI extensions.

 ### Header
     #include <ext/rope>